mcdandyandy/GameJam2018/README.md

 #GameJam2018

-Drag Drop Racer, hold your mouse and move the car...
+Drift Drag Racer, hold your mouse and move the car...

 Contains assets by Kenny